Navy F-18 fighter jet crashes into water near Naval Air Station Key West

-A Navy F-18 fighter jet crashed in the water near a naval station in Key West, Florida, Wednesday afternoon, the Navy says.
-Two crew members were on board and ejected.
-They have both been rescued and are being transported to an area hospital, but their conditions are unknown.
+A Navy F-18 fighter jet crashed in the water near a naval station in Key West, Florida, Wednesday afternoon, killing both people on board, the Navy said.
+The two crew members on board ejected and rescued, but the Navy said late Wednesday that they both had died.

 The jet belonged to VFA-213, a fighter squadron which is based in Oceana, Virginia, near Norfolk.